 (Matt) Don't take anything for granted.
 Make the most of each day and try and do your part to support others (family, friends, and your community).
 I've been soaking up the time I get with my family while working from home.
 It's those little moments in between juggling video conference calls, being a dad, and a husband that I cherish.
 The worst part of my day used to be commuting in LA traffic and that's been replaced with extra time being with my family, I don't take that for granted.
 I've also made it a priority to connect with my family and friends on the other side of the country more since I haven't been able to see them in person in over a year.
 Last but not least, take time to be outside.
 Even if it's just a walk around the neighborhood.
 But don't forget your mask!

-Check out more of Matt's photography collabs and his wish-I-was-there surf shots on his Insta and follow in his well-traveled footsteps with a Waikiki Beachcomber adventure of your own.
+Check out more of Matt's photography collabs and his wish-I-was-there surf shots on his Insta and follow in his well-traveled footsteps and learn more Waikiki travel tips with a Waikiki Beachcomber adventure of your own.